 Registration fee of $250, Administration fee of $250 and first Tuition payment of $600 are all due upon acceptance.
 First year tuition total is $5,850.00 plus a $10 archival fee.
 The second year tuition is $2,500.00 with a $250 Administration fee and a $10 archival fee.

-Cost for textbooks and course material is $700.00 and is due when textbooks are available which is usually 2 – 3 months before your first class.
+Cost for textbooks and course material is $700.00 and is due first day of class.
 This figure could change slightly depending on the U.S. dollar.
 Textbooks and College manuals are handed out on your first day of class.

 How to Apply: